purnima-nlp/my_introduction/README.md

   <p>  Im a 2nd year Masters student in Signal and image processing at NIT Rourkela
-       previously i received my bachelors in robotics and automation engineering . i have worked on image classification, image segmentation , video object segmentation and my current research interest is Thermal Video super Resolution based on Swin Trnasformers.
+       previously i received my bachelors in robotics and automation engineering . i have worked on image classification, image segmentation , video object segmentation and my current research interest is Thermal Video super Resolution based on Swin Transformers.
-       I have done a literature survey on power of transformers in nlp, vision and multimodal tasks, and i conclude transformers are everything
+       I have done a literature survey on power of transformers in nlp, vision and multimodal tasks, and i conclude transformers are everything .
 Im open to collaborations and discussion regarding power of transformers .

   </p>
   <h2> My interests </h2>